robstoll/atrium/README.md

 Yet, a `Translator` uses a more enhanced fallback mechanism compared to a `ResourceBundle`.
 For further technical information have a look at the KDoc of [Translator](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting.translating/-translator/index.html).

-Notice, Atrium does not yet support generating multiple reports (e.g., in different languages) in the same test run -- but Atrium is designed to support this use case.
+Notice, Atrium does not yet support the generation of multiple reports in the same test run.
+This might become handy if you want to generate an HTML report in different languages.
-Hence, if you need this feature, then please let me know it by writing a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).
+However, Atrium is designed to support this use case -- if you need this feature, then please let me know it by writing a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).

 <hr/>